betaflight/betaflight/CONTRIBUTING.md

 When submitting an issue the general rule is to include:

 1. What is your setup and a detailed explanation of the issue,  also include last working version of iNav.
-1. status sump from cli.
+1. status dump from cli.
 1. bootlog dump from cli.
 1. dump dump from cli.
 1. BLACKBOX log of the issue.